-Asset allocation refers to an investment strategy in which individuals divide their investment portfolios between different diverse assets classes to minimize investment risks.
-The assets classes fall into three broad categories: equities, fixed-income, and cash and equivalents.
-Anything outside these three categories (i.e. real estate, commodities, art) is often referred to as alternative assets.
+Asset allocation refers to an investment strategy in which individuals divide their investment portfolios between different diverse asset classes to minimize investment risks.
+The asset classes fall into three broad categories: equities, fixed-income, and cash and equivalents.
+Anything outside these three categories (e.g., real estate, commodities, art) is often referred to as alternative assets.

 Factors Affecting Asset Allocation Decision

-When making investment decisions, the investors’ portfolio distribution is influenced by factors like personal goals, level of risk tolerance, and investment horizon.
+When making investment decisions, an investors’ portfolio distribution is influenced by factors such as personal goals, level of risk tolerance, and investment horizon.

 1. Goals factors

 Goals factors are individual aspirations to achieve a given level of return or saving for a particular reason or desire.
-Therefore, different goals affect how a person invest and risk.
+Therefore, different goals affect how a person invests and risks.

 2. Risk tolerance